brianshumate/nerdherder/README.md

 Simple usage example:

 ```
-nerdherder <GitHub_API_token> 'Boone, NC'
+nerdherder <GitHub_personal_token> 'Boone, NC'
 ```

 This will herd nerds, build a static website in the `./build` directory and start an HTTP server on port *8080*.

-Example output:
+Example output in browser:

 ![](https://raw.githubusercontent.com/brianshumate/nerdherder/master/share/screen-shot.png)

-Check out a live example of the resulting page here: http://boone-nerds.brianshumate.com/
+Check out a live demo of the resulting page here:

+http://boone-nerds.brianshumate.com/

 ## Bugs

-Yes.
+Yes

 ## Thanks